 Read More

 This intermediate course is designed to enable both professionals and amateurs to assess habitats in the winter through the use of plant and habitat identification.
 The assessment of vegetation type and condition in the winter is equally as important as in the summer and can provide indicators of species diversity.
 There will be an element of botanical identification, especially of plants in their vegetative state, and also some important bryophytes.
 You will spend plenty of time in the field putting your newfound knowledge into practice.
-There will also be opportunities to use a range of computer programmes to investigate vegetation data, and opportunities to explore vegetative keys.
+We will spend as much time as possible outside looking at vegetation in the lovely countryside surrounding the venue where we will be looking at complex “real-world” habitats.

 By the end of the course, you will be able to: